apache/pulsar/site2/website/versioned_docs/version-2.4.2/client-libraries-python.md

 ---
-id: version-2.4.2-client-libraries-python
+id: client-libraries-python
 title: The Pulsar Python client
-sidebar_label: Python
+sidebar_label: "Python"
 original_id: client-libraries-python
 ---

-The Pulsar Python client library is a wrapper over the existing [C++ client library](client-libraries-cpp.md) and exposes all of the [same features](/api/cpp).
+The Pulsar Python client library is a wrapper over the existing [C++ client library](client-libraries-cpp) and exposes all of the [same features](/api/cpp).
 You can find the code in the [`python` subdirectory](https://github.com/apache/pulsar/tree/master/pulsar-client-cpp/python) of the C++ client code.

 ## Installation